Why Containment Is Important In Mold Removal

 The first step in mold cleanup is to call a mold damage restoration team.
 With the proper training, experience, and equipment, MasterTech will be able to address the mold damage quickly and effectively.
 We will perform an inspection of your property for visible mold and signs of hidden mold.

-With the use of various technologies our technicians can detect hidden moisture and water sources.
-Once the moisture source has been identified, work will begin to contain damage to the smallest area possible, physically remove contamination, treat and dry materials to ensure mold will not return, and perform or recommend procedures for returning your home and property to its previous condition.
+With the use of various technologies, our technicians can detect hidden moisture and water sources.
+“Once we identify the moisture source, we will start working to confine the damage to the smallest possible area, physically remove contamination, treat and dry materials to prevent mold return, and carry out or suggest procedures to restore your home and property to its former condition.”

 type of mold in monmouth county new jersey